alm4096/Arlec-DC-Ceiling-Fan-Remote-FT0317A-Arduino/README.md

 NOTE: This remote is used on a number of other ceiling fans, if your remote looks the same give this sketch a go.
 The OEM is Shenzhen Funpower and szfunpower is written on the PCB of the remote.

 ![FT0317A image](FT0317A.png?raw=true "FT0317A Image")

+This is all you need, very simple:
 ![Circuit image](Circuit.jpg?raw=true "Circuit Image")

+You can then use an ESP8266 to control your Fan from WiFi without using any apps.
+I have created a webpage on the ESP8266.
+If I receive enough comments for the ESP8266 example I'll upload it.